 Between 8am and midnight, parking restrictions operate on Event days within the Wembley Stadium Event Day Protective Parking Scheme area.
 The best way to visit Wembley Stadium is to plan your journey by public transport.
-For those who wish to drive and park their vehicle, the council introduced pre-booked parking sessions on Wembley Event days in Lonsdale Road, Preston Road and Elm Road car parks.
+For those who wish to drive and park their vehicle, the council has introduced pre-booked parking sessions on Wembley Event days in Lonsdale Road and Preston Road car parks.